Skip to main content

 /data/models/time_analysis/generic-3.62.0.model

-Inspect microservices licenses
+Inspect technologies licenses

 Licenses are stored in path /data/speech-platform/speech-platform-licenses.yaml.
 File contains the Kubernetes secrets definition of a licenses which ensures the simple loading of licenses to the application.